WillowyBoat2388/legendary-journey/README.md

 # OnG Upstream Data Management Case Study
-An Oil & Gas data visualisation &amp; management end-to-end data engineering style architecture demo, using a scenario-based approach to illustrate a template-contract approach to organisaton data management projects.
+An Oil & Gas data management &amp; visualisation architecture demo, with an end-to-end data engineering style using a scenario-based approach to illustrate a template-contract approach to organisation data management projects.

 ### Navigation / Quick Access
 Quickly move to the section you are interested in by clicking on the appropriate link:

 Overview
-Architecture
 Phase 1 Preamble
 Phase 2(Project Implementation)
 Extensibility